alvassin/nodejs-icecast-monitor/README.md

 # Quickstart
-Package provides handy interface for collecting [icecast-kh](https://karlheyes.github.io/) statistics & monitoring (admin access is required).
+Package provides handy & powerful interface for collecting [icecast-kh](https://karlheyes.github.io/) statistics & monitoring (admin access is required).
+Has ability to deal with large data outputs.
 To install latest stable version you can use `npm install icecast-monitor` command.

 * [Options](#options)
 * [Methods](#methods)